Healthy New Towns

 What is Healthy New Towns?

 Healthy New Towns is an NHS England sponsored programme which is about building healthy communities.
-Darlington is one of 10 sites selected nationally take part in this programme over the next couple of years.
+Darlington is one of 10 sites selected nationally to take part in this programme over the next couple of years.

 Healthy New Towns is about: